Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-In my opinion, there’s no easier, more convenient, and more immediate way to get up close and personal with the street culture and food of the ex-colony.
-The following is a visual summary of my visit to three Hong Kong night markets during my latest trip.
-These include the two famous Kowloon ones of Temple Street and Ladies Market.
+In my opinion, there’s truly no easier, or more convenient, or more immediate way to get up close and personal with the street culture and food of the former British colony.
+The following is a visual summary of my visit to three famous Hong Kong night markets during one holiday.
+It includes the two world-famous Kowloon markets of Temple Street and Ladies Market.
 There’s also a section on the more locally inclined stretch at Chun Yeung Street, North Point.

-Temple Street Night Market (廟街)
+1. Temple Street Night Market (廟街)

 I have something else to share about Hong Kong’s largest night market.

 Dining at Temple Street